redhat-developer/odo/docs/development.md

 4. Verify that packages have been uploaded to rpm and deb repositories.
 5. Confirm the binaries are available in GitHub release page and update the file `build/VERSION` with latest version number.

-## odo-bot
+## Odo Bot

-This is GitHub user that does all the automation.
+[odo-bot](https://github.com/odo-bot) is the GitHub user that provides automation for certain tasks of Odo.

 ### Scripts using odo-bot